cloudstake/mdbook_validatortoolbox/src/full-manual/pre-installation-information/new-validator-steps/server-or-server-provider.md

+# Server or Provider of Servers
 ---
-## One of the first steps is deciding where to run your servers.
+One of the first steps is deciding where to run your servers.
----

-# Server or Server Provider

 ## Hardware \(or cloud\) Requirements

 Review the current [hardware requirements here](https://docs.harmony.one/home/network/validators/server-setup/requirements).